 The authorized capital of the Company consists of 500,000,000 US\$0.10 par value ordinary shares of which 26,934,878 ordinary shares will be issued and outstanding prior to completion of the Treasury Offering.
 The holders of Ordinary Shares are entitled to receive such dividends as the Company's directors may from time to time declare.
-In the event of the winding-up or dissolution of the Company, whether voluntary or involuntary or for the purpose of a reorganization or otherwise or upon any distribution of capital, the holders of Ordinary Shares are entitled to the surplus assets of the Company and generally will be entitled to enjoy all of the rights attaching to shares of the Company.
-At a general meeting, holders of ordinary shares of the Company are entitled on a show of hands to one vote and on a poll to one vote for every share held.
+In the event of the winding-up or dissolution of the Company, whether voluntary or involuntary or for the purpose of a reorganization or otherwise or upon any distribution of capital, the holders of Ordinary Shares are entitled to the surplus assets of the Company in proportion to their respective shareholdings and generally will be entitled to enjoy all of the rights attaching to shares of the Company.
+At a general meeting, holders of Ordinary Shares are entitled on a show of hands to one vote and on a poll to one vote for every share held.